Wildergames/blender-quick-exporter/README.md

 ## Auto-Export
 In the Quick Exporter panel, there is an option to enable auto-exporting on save.
 You can choose one of three options:

-1. `Disabled` - This will prevent Quick Exporter from automatically exporting on save.
+- `Disabled` - This will prevent Quick Exporter from automatically exporting on save.
 This is the default auto-export setting.
 With this option selected, users are required to manually use the `Export` buttons through the Quick Exporter interface.

-2. `Auto-Export On Save` - This will export all packages when the Blend File is saved.
+- `Auto-Export On Save` - This will export all packages when the Blend File is saved.

 ---
 ## Blender Development Lifehacks
+We decided to throw these in here so they aren't forgotten, as blender scripting can sometimes be a bit frustrating.

 ### Reload Scripts Shortcut
 Add a `Reload Scripts` shortcut to Blender from `Edit > Preferences > Key Map` by adding a new item to the `Window` category, with the script text set to `script.reload`

-We use `F8` as the shortcut key, and we disable `Repeat`
+We disable `Repeat` and use `F8` as the shortcut key.

 ### Symlinking Addon Directories
 Symlink the `src` directory to a directory in the Blender addons folder to avoid having to manually copy+paste your addon into the Blender addons folder every time you make a change to your scripts.